Nervous System Stress in Children: Signs and Natural Support

 Supporting Your Child’s Nervous System at Home

-While professional care is important, there are many things you can do at home to support your child’s nervous system health.
+While professional care is important, there are many things you can do at home to help your child’s nervous system stay balanced.

 Create a Calm Environment